 For each lesson you get written notes that explain how everything works, and then a bunch of beautiful, slow, clear audio to practice with.

-But I recommend doing the lessons in order, so that you go through the Interactive Audio lessons for a module before tackling the grammar lessons in that module.
+But I recommend sticking to the course outline and doing the lessons in order, so that you go through the Interactive Audio lessons for a module before tackling the grammar lessons in that module.

 I found the audio lessons gave me a taste of the grammar, and then when I came across it in the Language and Culture lesson, it wasn't as intimidating.
 I'd think "Oh, I've seen you before... " and it made it easier to wrap my head around and remember.